Worst shelling for years in eastern Ukraine fuels Russian invasion fears

 Ukraine and its Nato allies have repeatedly warned Moscow against using the separatist conflict as a pretext to invade the country.

 Thursday’s clashes in eastern Ukraine were the biggest since 2015 in the long-running conflict between the separatists and Kiev, a diplomatic source told Reuters.
-They added that observers from the Organisation for Security and Cooperation in Europe (OSCE) had already recorded 80 ceasefire violations along the dividing line between the two sides as of Friday morning.
+Observers from the Organisation for Security and Cooperation in Europe (OSCE) had already recorded 80 ceasefire violations along the dividing line between the two sides as of Friday morning.

 The Luhansk People’s Republic, one of two rebel regions, said Kiev forces had used mortars, grenade launchers and a machine gun in four separate incidents.
 “Armed forces of Ukraine have crudely violated the ceasefire regime, using heavy weapons, which, according to the Minsk agreements, should be withdrawn,” the rebels said in a statement.